-First, insomnia has across diagnostic and classification systems been long regarded as a ‘psychophysiological’ disorder in which mental and behavioural factors play crucial roles as prepredisposing, precipitating and perpetuating factors (Spielman et al, 1987; Espie 2002; Espie et al, 2006; Riemann et al, 2010; Kalmbach et al, 2018).
+First, insomnia has across diagnostic and classification systems been long regarded as a ‘psychophysiological’ disorder in which mental and behavioural factors play crucial roles as predisposing, precipitating and perpetuating factors (Spielman et al, 1987; Espie 2002; Espie et al, 2006; Riemann et al, 2010; Kalmbach et al, 2018).
 Core features of insomnia are heightened arousal and learned sleep-preventing associations.
 Arousal can reflect a general cognitive hypervigilance and many patients describe “racing thoughts” as a problem when they are trying to sleep.
 A cycle develops in which the more one strives to sleep, the more agitated one becomes, and the less able one is to fall asleep.
-All of these sleep-related behaviours and attitudes are in contrast to those of the good sleeper who seems to sleep without much thought or planned behaviour.
+All of these sleep-related behaviours and attitudes contrast with those of the ‘good sleeper’ who seems to sleep without much thought or planned behaviour.

-Second, cognitive-behavioural therapy for insomnia (CBTi) directly addresses these cognitive and behavioural factors; particularly those that serve to maintain insomnia.
-CBT-I employs a package of interventions designed to encourage poor sleepers to think and behave like good sleepers.
+Second, cognitive-behavioural therapy for insomnia (CBTi) directly addresses these cognitive and behavioural factors, particularly those that maintain insomnia.
+CBT-I employs a package of interventions designed to encourage ‘poor sleepers’ to think and behave like ‘good sleepers’.
 The therapy is manualised and health professionals can be trained to administer it either individually or in a group setting.
 Therapies are multimodal, embodying techniques such as sleep restriction and stimulus control as well as cognitive restructuring.
 CBT then is a treatment modality, just as is sleep pharmacotherapy.
 The latter comprises a range of licensed medications, and the former a range of proven psychotherapeutic methods.

-Third, and most importantly, there is a substantial evidence base for the safety, efficacy and clinical effectiveness of CBT-I. Systematic reviews and meta-analyses conducted over the past 10-15 years have consistently found that CBT-I reduces sleep latency and the duration and frequency of night-time wakenings, as well as increasing sleep efficiency with moderate to large effect sizes.
+Third, and most importantly, there is a substantial evidence base for the safety, efficacy and clinical effectiveness of CBT-I. Systematic reviews and meta-analyses have consistently found that CBT-I reduces sleep latency and the duration and frequency of night-time wakenings, as well as increasing sleep efficiency with moderate to large effect sizes.
 CBT also increases total sleep time, and the benefits of CBT-I are durable at medium to long-term follow up (REFS to be added).

 Importantly, side-effects with CBT-I are relatively minimal.
 Indeed, there is considerable evidence of generalised benefit to mood, wellbeing, and to social and occupational functioning in controlled trials (REFS to be added).
-Recent insomnia CBT studies in fact have demonstrated a causal relationship between improvements in sleep and improvements in mental health symptoms, wellbeing and QoL (Freeman et al, 2017; Espie et al, 2018)
+Recent insomnia CBT studies have demonstrated a causal relationship between improvements in sleep and improvements in mental health symptoms, wellbeing and QoL (Freeman et al, 2017; Espie et al, 2018)

-CBT-I is therefore lastingly effective, and now emerges consistently as the recommended treatment of first choice for chronic insomnia in guideline documents (e.g. American College of Physicians: Qaseem et al; European Insomnia Guidelines, Riemann et al).
-Indeed, CBT-I has for many years been recognised in comparative analyses to be a more efficacious treatment for chronic insomnia than either BZ drugs (Smith and Perlis ref) or BZRA drugs (add REF).
+CBT-I is therefore lastingly effective, and is the recommended treatment of first choice for chronic insomnia in guideline documents (e.g. American College of Physicians: Qaseem et al; European Insomnia Guidelines, Riemann et al).
+Indeed, CBT-I has for many years been recognised in comparative analyses to be a more efficacious treatment for chronic insomnia than either benzodiazepines drugs (Smith and Perlis ref) or BZRA drugs (add REF).

-The longstanding problem for CBT-I has not been its effectiveness but its availability.
+A longstanding problem for CBT-I is not its effectiveness but its availability.
 At the time of writing of the 2010 BAP guideline, reference was made to this ongoing challenge and how it hindered real world implementation.
-CBT is traditionally offered face to face and so has been restricted by the number of available therapists to provide treatment.
-The advent of digital CBT (web and mobile delivery) however has now changed this landscape.
+CBT is traditionally offered face-to-face and so has been restricted by the number of available therapists to provide treatment.
+The advent of digital CBT (web and mobile delivery) has changed this landscape.

-There are now 4 published meta-analyses of digital CBT which indicate comparable effectiveness to in-person CBT-I and demonstrate that there is emerging opportunity for patients to access this form of CBT treatment (van Straten & Cuipers, 2009; Cheng & Dizon, 2012; Seyffert et al, 2016; Zachariae et al 2016).
+There are now 4 published meta-analyses of digital CBT which indicate comparable effectiveness to in-person CBT-I and demonstrate the emerging opportunity for patients to access this form of CBT treatment (van Straten & Cuipers, 2009; Cheng & Dizon, 2012; Seyffert et al, 2016; Zachariae et al 2016).